 - Concrete — using manipulatives (e.g. tens frames, dienes & place value counters)

 - Pictorial — drawing their own representations of the concrete

 - Abstract — calculations using numerals and symbols

 Often, children will be encouraged to use concrete and pictorial methods to explain their problem solving and reasoning.
-For examples of these methods please visit our website.

 What will you see in a typical Blagdon Primary maths lesson?